 There were companies that were raising millions in just a few hours.
-By the end of 2018 ICOs raised more than $28Bn surpassing total venture capital investment.
+By the end of 2018 ICOs raised more than $28Bn surpassing total venture capital investment at the time.

 The token was then able to trade on the market.
-In contrast to stocks, tokens didn’t give one right to own a part of the company.
+In contrast to stocks, tokens don’t give you right to own a part of the company.

 This allowed them to clear a legal loophole in some countries in that they were not securities and therefore not subject to regulatory restrictions.
-One could consider them,, more like arcade or fun fair tokens.
+You could consider them more like arcade or fun fair tokens.

 Ethereum and some important technical characteristics you should understand